Cervical cancer usually develops over many years, often with no symptoms. It can be prevented, however, through screening and early detection.

 The two main types of cervical cancer are:

 - Squamous cell carcinoma - This is the most common form occurring in up to 80% of cases of cervical cancer.
 It begins in the skin-like cells of the cervix (squamous cells).

 - Adenocarcinoma - This form occurs in approximately 15% of cases of cervical cancer and is more difficult to diagnose.
 It begins in the glandular cells of the cervix.

 Factors that can increase the risk of developing cervical cancer include:

-Smoking increases a woman’s risk of developing cervical cancer.
+- Smoking - Smoking increases a woman’s risk of developing many types of cancer, including cervical cancer.
 The risk appears to increase with the number of cigarettes smoked per day and the number of years of smoking.

 Other symptoms that may occur include:

 Several different tests are used to diagnose cervical cancer.

 This examination generally involves a GP or gynaecologist undertaking a visual inspection, cervical smear and bimanual examination.
 For the cervical smear, a speculum (instrument to hold the vaginal walls apart) is gently inserted into the vagina and the doctor visually inspects the cervix.
 Cells are scraped from the surface of the cervix and sent to a laboratory for testing.
 The bimanual exam involves the doctor inserting two fingers into the vagina and with the other hand on the lower abdomen trying to get an appreciation of the size and shape of the ovaries and uterus, and any abnormalities.